-Check with your primary care physician or general practitioner for a list of orthopedic surgeons who specialize or are experienced in knee replacement.
-Be sure to ask why he or she recommends the surgeon and why this person stands out.
-You can expand your list of possible surgeons if you also reach out to other doctors or physical therapists (try other doctors who share an office with your primary care doc) and ask for their recommendations.
+Check with your primary care physician or general practitioner for a list of orthopedic surgeons who specialize in or are experienced in knee replacement.
+Be sure to ask why those particular recommendations stand out.
+You can expand your list of possible surgeons if you reach out to other doctors and physical therapists, such as doctors who share an office with your general practitioner.

 Local Orthopedic Departments of Excellence

 Some hospitals have a department of excellence for orthopedic surgery.
 Check if there is one in your region and, if so, consult them.